 3. What have you already tried?

 Taking a look at what strategies you have already tried to solve the problem helps in two ways.
-Firstly, those give us information about what hasn’t worked so we don’t waste time.
-Secondly, sometimes it helps to clarify to what degree you tried different solutions.
-In some cases, something you tried may be worth trying again, but in a different way.
+Firstly, it gives us information about what hasn’t worked so we don’t waste time.
+Secondly, it helps to clarify to what degree you tried different solutions.
+In some cases, something you tried may be worth trying again, but differently.

 4. What are you willing to try?

-One thing I have learned over the years is that interventions work when teachers feel comfortable trying them, and feel like they are “doable” for their individual situations.
+One thing I have learned over the years is that interventions only work when teachers feel comfortable trying them.
+They need to feel like they are “doable” for their individual situations.
 It’s no good for me to come in and say “do this” if it isn’t something you feel comfortable doing.
 Sometimes, the solution isn’t what a teacher wishes it was; but I believe there is always a way to find the “good fit” strategies that meet both the student’s AND the teacher’s needs.

 5. What can I do to help you get this going?

-I am constantly surprised at how many times people come in to help teachers, “throw ideas at them” and leave without offering to help with the nuts and bolts of what needs to be done.
+I am constantly surprised at how many times people come in to help teachers, without actually helping.
+They “throw ideas at them” and leave without offering to help with the nuts and bolts of what needs doing.
 Offering help to get things started should ALWAYS be included in the help being offered.

 It is ALWAYS a good idea to reach out for help when you need it.
 Just make sure the help you are getting is giving you what you need!